 The resistance value and type of track are set apart on the resistor itself.
 For example when a variable resistor is set apart as 5K9 LIN means it has maximum 5.9 kilo Ω resistance and has a direct opposition track.

 Again when a resistor is set apart as 2M LOG, it will have maximum 2 mega Ω resistance and it has logarithmic track.
 Preset resistors are straight track type.

 In any case, the variable resistors utilized for volume control in sound framework are primarily LOG type as our ears have logarithmic reaction to the commotion.
 In GOL resistor, the resistance changes gradually at starting and quickly at towards end of the track.

 A variable resistor can be used mainly in two different ways.
 When one end of resistance track and wiper terminal is connected with circuit then current through the resistor limits according to the position of the wiper contact on the resistance track.

-As the wiper contact slides away from the connected end of the resistance track, the resistive value of the resistor increases and current goes down through the circuit.
-That means the variable resistor behaves like a rheostat.
+As the wiper contact slides from the associated end of the resistance track, the resistive estimation of the resistor increments and current goes down through the circuit.
+That means the variable resistor carries on like a rheostat.

 Another use is as potentiometer.
-In this case the two ends of resistance track are connected with a voltage source.
-Hence voltage drop across the resistance track is equal to the value of voltage source.
+For this situation the two closures of resistance track are associated with a voltage source.
+Hence voltage drop over the resistance track is equal to estimation of voltage source.

 Now the output or load circuit is connected across one end of the resistance track and wiped terminal.
-Hence voltage across the load terminals is the fraction of source voltage and it depends upon the position of the wiper terminals on the resistance track.
+Subsequently voltage over the heap terminals is the portion of source voltage and it relies on the situation of the wiper terminals on the the resistance track.